sheelaj123/Code-Summarization-Using-Gen-Ai-Project/README.md

 # Code-Summarization-Using-Gen-Ai-Project
-#This project has explained me about how can we generate summary of any code(for ex.
+#This project will explained you about how you can generate summary of any code(for ex.
 I've taken a java code.)